Our faculty members can provide professional development to group of educators right in your school or district.

 In this 6 day training, you will learn rationales and procedures for high-impact lessons that engage students' attention and thinking and help them read increasingly challenging text levels successfully.
-3 types of lessons - standard, novel, and test preparation - are used at each level to help students improve comprehension, vocabulary, fluency, and word solving strategies.
+Three types of lessons - standard, novel, and test preparation - are used at each level to help students improve comprehension, vocabulary, fluency, and word solving strategies.
 Based on the essential elements of effective interventions for older students as described in the effectiveness research, the LLI System (Heinemann) provides a systematic instructional design that helps intermediate, middle school, and secondary students make accelerated progress to meet grade level expectations.

 Teachers need to be teaching and using LLI Systems.
-To attend this training, you must be able to work with at least 1 group of 3 students, five days a week, for 18 weeks, as well as attend all 6 days of training.
+To attend this training, you must be able to work with at least 1 group of 3 students, 5 days a week, for 18 weeks, as well as attend all 6 days of training.

 Number of Days: 6Participant Range: 25 -35Per Person Fee: $2,100Back to Top